-Senator Elizabeth Warren from Massachusetts is a very wealthy woman.
+Although Senator Elizabeth Warren failed to win the 2020 Democratic Presidential nomination, Senator Warren from Massachusetts is still a very wealthy woman.
 Despite running on a platform to heavily tax wealthy individuals and corporations, Elizabeth Warren herself is part of the top 1% wealthiest people in America.
+Let’s analyze Elizabeth Warrnen’s net worth and income.

 When filing public financial disclosure, wealthy politicians purposefully make their net worth range as wide as possible on the downside in order to ingratiate themselves with the common people of America.

-With the average net worth in America ranging from $302,000 according to one Credit Suisse study in 2014 to $692,100 according to the Federal Reserve’s latest Consumer Finance Study, it’s clear that Elizabeth Warren and her husband are much wealthier than the average American.
+With the average net worth in America ranging from $302,000 according to one Credit Suisse study in 2014 to $692,100 according to the Federal Reserve’s latest Consumer Finance Study, it’s clear that Elizabeth Warren and her husband are doing fantastic.

 Given character and honesty are of the utmost importance for a politician to win, Elizabeth Warren can’t lie on her public financial disclosure forms.
-As a result, it’s highly likely her household net worth is closer to $11 million.
+As a result, it’s highly likely her household net worth is closer to $12 million, if not even higher.

 Breaking Down Elizabeth Warren’s Net Worth

-Below are some of Elizabeth Warren’s assets that make up her reported $4 million to $11 million net worth:
+Below are some of Elizabeth Warren’s assets that make up her reported $4 million to $11 million net worth.
+Again, Elizabeth Warren’s net worth is likely closer to $11 million.

 - Primary residence in Cambridge, MA.
 Her home is assessed at $1.9 million.
 It is a three-story Victorian era house in a very nice part of town.